 But are they any good for us?
 Yes!
 Insects, although tiny compared to a beef steak contain a lot of protein and are low in calories.
 For a lot of people, eating insects isn’t a new thing it’s a tradition.
 There are thousands of insects being eaten by about 2.5 billion people who live in countries such as Africa and Asia.
 Some of the meals eaten across the world include cheese with live maggots, grilled dragonflies and baked tarantula.

-So, if they’re as healthy as meats, cause less damage to the environment and can help feed the earth then there’s no question - worm crisps, chocolate coated locusts and roasted ants could be coming to a menu near you
+So, if they’re as healthy as meats, cause less damage to the environment and can help feed the earth then there’s no question - insects could soon be coming to a restaurant near you!

 Algae is the green slime you see in ponds or in a fish tank and the long brown/red/green strands of seaweed you see on the beach or in rockpools.
 Already millions of people around the world eat seaweed from Japan to Chile, South Africa to Belize and even in England.
 In fact you've probably eaten food with seaweed in it and not noticed it as chemicals from seaweed are used in many sweets, desserts, meat products and even drinks!